Porto Airport Departures

 - Ensure you have your documents and boarding pass on hand.

 - Take out your laptop and any other electronic device from the hand luggage and place them in a screening tray.

 - Transfer items in your pockets (coins, keys, phone etc) into a screening tray.

-- Take of your jacket/coat and place it into a screening tray.
+- Take off your jacket/coat and place it into a screening tray.

-- If indicated by signs or security staff, take of your belt and/or shoes and place them into a screening tray.
+- If indicated by signs or security staff, take off your belt and/or shoes and place them into a screening tray.

-- Place any liquids into a transparent plastic bag and place it to a screening tray.
-If you have any liquids over 100ml, dispose of these before you enter the screening room.
+- Place any liquids into a transparent plastic bag and place them in a screening tray.
+If you have any liquids over 100ml, dispose of these before you enter the screening area.